 Accurate pronunciation is the difference between telling a Spanish speaker that you plan to bring potatoes (papas) or fathers (papás) to their dinner party.
-Pronunciation is different from other aspects of learning a foreign language because, try as you might, you won’t succeed with mental activities such as memorization and analysis alone.
+For anyone learning Spanish, you will soon realize that pronunciation is different from other aspects of learning a foreign language because, try as you might, you won’t succeed with mental activities such as memorization and analysis alone.

 The physical component of producing speech is something we do unconsciously in our native language with ease, mainly due to the fact that as babies we have a special period of development dedicated to picking out and mimicking the sounds (phonemes) that are being produced around us.
 In fact, some studies say that this process begins in the womb with exposure to the acoustics of a mother’s speech.
 They have shown that, at birth, babies can differentiate between the sounds of their native language and a foreign language.